techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 We cover how to [assign the license to a resource account later in this article](#assign-a-license).

-If you purchased **Teams Phone Standard**, **Teams Phone with Calling Plan**, or **Teams Shared Devices** licenses, you still need to complete the purchasing process for your allocation of **Teams Phone Resource Account** licenses, but your allotment of licenses are zero cost at checkout.
+If you purchased **Teams Phone Standard**, **Teams Phone with Calling Plan**, or **Teams Shared Devices** licenses, you still need to complete the purchasing process for your allocation of **Teams Phone Resource Account** licenses, but your allotment of licenses is zero cost at checkout.

 To see if you already have **Teams Phone Resource Account** licenses in your tenant, sign into the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) using an account with Global admin permissions.
 Then, go to [Billing > Your products](https://admin.microsoft.com/Adminportal/Home#/subscriptions).
 If you have **Teams Phone Resource Account** licenses, they appear as **Microsoft Teams Phone Resource Account**.